Skip to main content

 Toxic Water

-Did you know that a recent report in The Philadelphia Inquirer revealed that over 400 U.S. military bases require testing for contaminated water supplies?
+Did you know that a report in The Philadelphia Inquirer revealed that over 400 U.S. military bases require testing for contaminated water supplies?

 The most infamous of these is Camp Lejeune in North Carolina.
 Veterans who were stationed there between 1953 and 1987 could be eligible for benefits based on presumed exposure to toxic water.